3 reels slot

 Found on 5-reel and video slots, free spins can be triggered randomly or by hitting scatter symbols.
 The number of free spins that can be won varies from game to game, but they are often lucrative, as wins during these rounds can be multiplied significantly.

 Sometimes called AWP machines (Amusement with Prizes) or Pub Slots, these are 3-reel, 1 payline games with nudge and hold features.
-They are probably most familiar to UK players, although Aussies will recognise the style as being similar to a classic pokie.
+They are probably most familiar to UK players, although Kiwis will recognise them as being similar to a classic pokie.